polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 validators during an entire session, when favouring availability recovery from systematic chunks.

-Therefore, the relay chain node needs a deterministic way of evenly distributing the first ~(N_VALIDATORS / 3) systematic availability chunks to different validators, based on the session, relay chain block and core.
+Therefore, the relay chain node needs a deterministic way of evenly distributing the first ~(N_VALIDATORS / 3) systematic availability chunks to different validators, based on the relay chain block and core.
 The main purpose is to ensure fair distribution of network bandwidth usage for availability recovery in general and in particular for systematic chunk holders.